How does Blockchain work?

 BlockChain establishes a system of distributed consensus in the virtual world.
 This opens the door for developing an open and scalable centralized digital economy.

-BlockChain technology has the potential to revolutionize the digital world by enabling a distributed consensus where every tiny digital asset can be verified at any time.
+Blockchain Technology has the potential to revolutionize the digital world by enabling a distributed consensus where every tiny digital asset can be verified at any time.
 It handles this without compromising on the security of digital assets.

 One key emerging use case of BlockChain technology is “smart contract”.
 It is basically a computer program which can automatically execute the terms of a contract.

-Smart Property is another relatable term regarding controlling the ownership of property using smart contract.
+Smart Property is another relatable term regarding controlling the ownership of property using a smart contract.
 This property can either be physical or non-physical.

 Blockchain technology is finding applications in a wide range of financial and non-financial services.

 Financial Institutions like banks are no more seeing Blockchain as a threat.
 In fact, the world’s biggest banks are carrying innovative research in blockchain applications.
 Indeed, these finance-related institutions are finding Blockchain as most tested and secure platforms.

 Non-Financial applications are also endless.
 The anonymity of digital assets is achieved by storing the fingerprint.